BrianHHough/TeamTreehouse-Full-Stack-JavaScript/03_JavaScript_Functions/README.md

 Functions often need specific information to perform a task.
 In addition to getting information from a function, you can send information to a function to change how that function works.

+[Parameters](https://developer.mozilla.org/en-US/docs/Glossary/Parameter) inside functions: a variable in which the function stores information passed to it.
-[Parameters](https://developer.mozilla.org/en-US/docs/Glossary/Parameter) inside functions: a value that you supply to the function so the function can do something with that value.
+- a value that you supply to the function so the function can do something with that value.
 - They are like variables that you define in the function.

->> Example: Pick random number with upper bound set in the argument of the function
+>> Example: Pick random number with upper bound set in the argument of the function.

 ```js
 function getRandomNumber(upper) {